jkuczek15/spotifycollab/README.md

 # Spotify Collab

-Node.js, Express, Angular 4, Swagger, Socket.io
+Node.js, Express, Angular 5, Swagger, Socket.io

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

 # Installing Software

 1. Install Node.js and npm from [here](https://nodejs.org/en/download/).
+Ensure you can run `node` and `npm` from a terminal.
-2. Run `npm install` inside the project directory to install missing dependencies.
+2. Run `npm install` inside the project directory, `spotifycollab`, to install missing dependencies.
+3. Run `npm install` inside the `spotifycollab/rest-api` directory to install missing dependencies for the Swagger project.
-3. Run the following three commands:
+4. Run the following three commands:

     `npm install -g nodemon`